grame-cncm/faustdoc/src/tutorials/teensy.md

 ### Special Note About the Teensy 3.6

-Before this program can be compiled and uploaded to the Teensy 3.6, some modifications need to be made to the configuration file used by the compilation script used by Teensyduino (`boards.txt`).
-You should be able to find it in `hardware/teensy/avr` in the source of the Arduino software (its location will vary depending on the platform your using).
-The most important thing to do here is to use `g++` instead of `gcc` for linking, so:
+Before this program can be compiled and uploaded to the Teensy 3.6, some modifications need to be made to the configuration file used by the Teensyduino toolchain (`boards.txt`).
+You should be able to find it in `hardware/teensy/avr` in the source of the Arduino software (its location will vary depending on the platform you're using).
+The most important change is to use `g++` instead of `gcc` for linking, so:

 ```
 teensy36.build.command.linker=arm-none-eabi-gcc